1. About Online & Distance Education, University of North Dakota http://distance.und.edu/aboutode/

 California University of Pennsylvania

-Students enrolled in the Global Online option at California University of Pennsylvania get an education drawing on a 160-year heritage.
+Students enrolled in the Global Online option at California University of Pennsylvania get an education that draws upon a 160-year heritage.
 That's how long the university has been serving students in the greater Pittsburg area.
-Although a more recent addition to the university, the Global Online campus has garnered accolades and was ranked third in the nation in 2013 by the Guide to Online Schools.

 Within the realm of forensic science, California University of Pennsylvania offers an online master's degree program in Social Science in Applied Criminology.
 The program combines theoretical knowledge with the practical skills needed to analyze data and solve crimes.
 While the university suggests an undergraduate degree in Criminology, Forensic Science or a related field may be helpful, students with any bachelor's degree may eligible for admittance to the program.

 University of Massachusetts